justin-p/SenseCon2022-IaC-Ansible-Workshop/README.md

 To create the infrastructure change directory to `deploy_server` and run the ansible create playbook.

-**Note**: Don't forget to run the export commands in your current termonal so that Terraform can authenticate.
+**Note**: Don't forget to run the export commands in your current termonal so that Terraform can authenticate to your preferred cloud provider.

 ```
 cd deploy_server